20th-century Western painting: Shaped canvas, Washington color school, abstract illusionism, lyrical abstraction

 Color Field painting clearly pointed toward a new direction in American painting, away from abstract expressionism.
 Color Field painting is related to Post-painterly abstraction, Suprematism, Abstract Expressionism, Hard-edge painting and Lyrical Abstraction.

 Color Field painting sought to rid art of superfluous rhetoric.
 Artists like Clyfford Still, Mark Rothko, Hans Hofmann, Morris Louis, Jules Olitski, Kenneth Noland, Helen Frankenthaler, Larry Zox, and others often used greatly reduced references to nature, and they painted with a highly articulated and psychological use of color.
 In general these artists eliminated recognizable imagery.
 Certain artists made references to past or present art, but in general color field painting presents abstraction as an end in itself.
 In pursuing this direction of modern art, artists wanted to present each painting as one unified, cohesive, monolithic image.
 Gene Davis along with Kenneth Noland, Morris Louis and several others was a member of the Washington Color School painters who began to create Color Field paintings in Washington, D.C. during the 1950s and 1960s, Black, Grey, Beatis a large vertical stripe painting and typical of Gene Davis's work.

-Frank Stella, Kenneth Noland, Ellsworth Kelly, Barnett Newman, Ronald Davis, Neil Williams, Robert Mangold, Charles Hinman, Richard Tuttle, David Novros, and Al Loving are examples of artists associated with the use of the shaped canvas during the period beginning in the early 1960s.
+Frank Stella, Kenneth Noland, Ellsworth Kelly, Barnett Newman, Ronald Davis, Neil Williams, Robert Mangold, Charles Hinman, Richard Tuttle, David Novros, and Alvin Loving are examples of artists associated with the use of the shaped canvas during the period beginning in the early 1960s.
 Many Geometric abstract artists, minimalists, and Hard-edge painters elected to use the edges of the image to define the shape of the painting rather than accepting the rectangular format.
 In fact, the use of the shaped canvas is primarily associated with paintings of the 1960s and 1970s that are coolly abstract, formalistic, geometrical, objective, rationalistic, clean-lined, brashly sharp-edged, or minimalist in character.
 From 1960 Frank Stella produced paintings in aluminium and copper paint and are his first works using shaped canvases (canvases in a shape other than the traditional rectangle or square), often being in L, N, U or T-shapes.
 These later developed into more elaborate designs, in the Irregular Polygon series (67), for example.
 Also in the 1960s, Stella began to use a wider range of colors, typically arranged in straight or curved lines.
 Later he began his Protractor Series (71) of paintings, in which arcs, sometimes overlapping, within square borders are arranged side-by-side to produce full and half circles painted in rings of concentric color.
 Harran II, 1967, is an example of the Protractor Series.
 These paintings are named after circular cities he had visited while in the Middle East earlier in the 1960s.
 The Irregular Polygon canvases and Protractor series further extended the concept of the shaped canvas.